timjs/system-b-paper/paper.typ

 #rephrase[Languages like Clean exhibit low polymorphism in this respect:
   programmers must write separate functions for uniquely owned data and for shared data.]
-Rust, while offering more flexibility, still requires distinct function signatures and implementations for different allocation strategies – stack versus heap allocation, boxed versus reference-counted values, atomic reference counting, copy-on-write types, and so on.
+Rust, while offering more flexibility, still requires distinct function signatures and implementations for different allocation strategies – stack versus heap allocation, boxed versus reference-counted values versus atomic reference counting, copy-on-write types, and so on.
 This lack of polymorphism forces developers to duplicate logically identical code across ownership and allocation variations, increasing maintenance effort.